Mini-Split Wiring Guide

 What You Should Know About Mini-Split Wiring

-expert ac contractorThe electrical service panel supplies power to the outdoor unit.
+expert ac contractorThe electrical service panel supplies power to the mini split's outdoor unit.
 For safety, it utilizes a disconnect box and surge protector via electrical wires contained in a weather-proof cable called a whip.

 Depending on the size and model, mini splits have specific power requirements.
 Some small 9k - 12k BTU systems may require a 110-volt service, but most will require 220 volts or more.
 Since these systems need to be hardwired into the electrical service panel, be sure the breaker panel is properly sized and can handle the additional voltage.